VesTheCoder/key-value-storage/README.md

 ### GET /{key}

 Retrieves the value of a key-value record based on the provided key.
-If the record has expired based on its TTL, it will be deleted and not returned.
+Has additional layer of defence - if the record has expired based on its TTL, but for some unknown reason still exists, it will be deleted and not returned.

 **Method:** `GET`
 **Endpoint:** `/{key}` (where `{key}` is the key to retrieve)